Automate OS and framework patching with ACR Build

 The power of ACR Build to truly enhance your container build pipeline comes from its ability to detect an update to a base image.
 When the updated base image is pushed to your registry, ACR Build can automatically build any application images based on it.

 Container images can be broadly categorized into base images and application images.
 Your base images typically include the operating system and application frameworks upon which your application is built, along with other customizations.
-These base images are themselves typically based on public upstream images, for example Alpine Linux or Node.js.
+These base images are themselves typically based on public upstream images, for example: Alpine Linux, Windows, .NET, or Node.js.
 Several of your application images might share a common base image.

 When an OS or app framework image is updated by the upstream maintainer, for example with a critical OS security patch, you must also update your base images to include the critical fix.
 Each application image must then also be rebuilt to include these upstream fixes now included in your base image.